zircon-tech/cloud-ops-docs/docs/distribute-and-apply-patch-updates-to-infrastructu.md

 **Vulnerability Scanning Tools We Can Implement:**

-For operating system vulnerabilities, we can implement Amazon Inspector and Qualys VMDR to scan for package vulnerabilities.
-Container image scanning can be performed using Amazon ECR Image Scanning and Twistlock for container vulnerabilities.
-Application-level vulnerabilities can be detected using OWASP ZAP and Veracode.
-Configuration compliance validation can be implemented through AWS Config and Chef InSpec.
-Network service vulnerabilities can be identified using Nessus and OpenVAS.
+For operating system vulnerabilities, we can implement Amazon Inspector to scan for package vulnerabilities.
+Container image scanning can be performed using Amazon ECR Image Scanning.
+Application-level vulnerabilities can be detected using OWASP ZAP.
+Configuration compliance validation can be implemented through AWS Config.
+Network service vulnerabilities can be identified using Nessus.

 **Scanning Integration Approach:**
 We can implement pre-build scanning to scan base images before customization, post-build scanning to scan golden images after hardening, runtime scanning for continuous scanning of deployed instances, and compliance scanning for CIS benchmark and regulatory compliance checks.